 My name is Richard Newton.
-I am an Assistant Professor of Religious Studies at Elizabethtown College.
-As a teacher-scholar, I am committed to germinating conversation about religion and culture in order to yield a more thoughtful society.
+I am Associate Professor of Religious Studies at the University of Alabama.
+As a teacher-scholar, I am committed to germinating conversation about religion in culture in order to yield a more thoughtful society.
 Sowing the Seed represents that commitment in digital form.

 “Academic” gets interpreted in a couple of different ways.
 There’s the academic that deals with irrelevance and the academic that’s interested in learning.
 Over the years I’ve tried to make sure that my work represents the latter.

 To that end, I launched Sowing the Seed as a social media professional development network for students of religion.
 Whether you’re wanting to develop your Religious Studies acumen, think more deeply about cultural happenings, or sharpen your pedagogy, I hope you’ll see this site as a space for that exploration.